-Icarus eventually moved to Langwarrin Gallery and Sculpture Park, probably because no one wanted to be reminded of what happened to Icarus before they boarded a plane flight.
+Icarus eventually moved to Langwarrin Gallery and Sculpture Park, since it is unlikely anyone wanted to be reminded of what happened to Icarus before they boarded a plane flight.

-I was lucky enough to see it at the airport and I have to admit I did make me think.
+I was lucky enough to see it at the airport and I have to admit it did make me think.

 Never regret thy fall – O Icarus of the fearless flight – For the greatest tragedy of them all – Is never to feel the burning light.

 ~ Oscar Wilde ~

 Apollo and Diana (Artemis) – The 2.5 – 3 meter high sculpture of “The Sun and the Moon” is made up of two figures facing each other.
 This savage-looking surreal sculpture is full of symbols.

 There’s Apollo, the sun, Diana, the moon, lightning, and the minotaur.
 A few feet away from this picture is the moon Goddess.